Trademark objection: What Should You Do If Your Trademark is Opposed?

 It is vital to consider engaging a trademark attorney to appear for you before the Trademark Department.
 When replying to a Notice of Opposition you must meet some legal process, and, ensure you follow by all the deadlines set by the Trademark Department.
 It can be incredibly difficult for a trademark owner to reply to a Notice of Opposition and incessant meet all the requirements of the opposition proceeding without the guidance of trademark attorney.
 If you would like a free consultation with a trademark attorney you can complete our contact form.

 I received a “notice of default.”
 What is that and what can I do?

 If you received a “notice of default,” this means that you did not reply to a notice of opposition or did not provide a document required within the trial calendar.
 Generally, the trademark department will issue a favorable ruling for the opposing side.

 What can I do to lower the chances someone opposes my mark?

 With over more than 4 million existing registered trademarks on the Trademark Registrar, sometimes a trademark opposition is going to be unavoidable.
-However, the best way to stay away from a trademark opposition is trademark search before you even file your trademark application.
-By using a trademark search specialist to review federal, state, and common law trademarks that might be similar to your mark, your application can be deliberately convert to maximize the chances of a successful trademark registration.
+However, the best way to stay away from a trademark opposition is a trademark search before you even file your trademark application.
+By using a trademark search specialist to review federal, state, and common law trademarks that might be similar to your mark, your application can be deliberately converted to maximize the chances of successful trademark registration.